o2r-project/o2r-meta/README.md

 ## 4. metavalidate

-metavalidate.py validates .json and .xml files against json-schema files and xsd schemas respectively.
+metavalidate.py validates .json and .xml files against json-schema files and xsd files respectively.
+The script also works with URLs.

 Required package: ```jsonschema```, ```lxml```